-Crews began installing centerline rumble strips at the 122nd Street East/Military Road East, East Bay Drive Northwest, and Military Road East locations Sept.
-3. The work is expected to be complete by late September.
+Crews also installed centerline rumble strips at the 122nd Street East/Military Road East, East Bay Drive Northwest, and Military Road East locations.
 These strips alert a motorist that they have started to cross the centerline.
 The treatment – called a high friction surface treatment – was applied at the following locations:

 Orville Road East - curve west of 168th Avenue Court East

 About the treatment

 The six locations were selected to receive the high friction surface treatment based on various factors including curve alignment, travel speed, and the rate of documented crashes.

 The treatment’s combination of highly-durable aggregate materials and high-strength epoxy resin increases the skid resistance of the roadway surface and helps motorists maintain better control when negotiating curves in both wet and dry conditions.